xwipeoutx/hololens-starter/README.md

 ## Overview

+The initial scene is simple - a spinning cube (toggleable by clicking it)

 ### Vuforia

 Vuforia is configured entirely in the `Vuforia` prefab, along with the standard `VuforiaConfiguration` asset.

 A couple scripts are involved to get it all going

-* `StartVuforia` - This configures Vuforia appropriately for the target platform (See through for hololens, hand held otherwise), and disabled it in the editor.
+* `VuforiaConfigurator` - This configures Vuforia appropriately for the target platform options, and handles setting the scene root based on the marker.
-* `EstablishOrigin` - This is the main workhorse for the scene placement - all it really does though is sets the position and rotation of the scene root with whatever is reported by Vuforia, and then (optionally) turns off Vuforia.
-This also shows and hides the instructions.
 * `TurnOff Behaviour` - Simply turns off the renderer for the image target.
 Out of the box Vuforia, why deviate from the norm?

 ### Sharing